smartdevicelink/sdl_evolution/proposals/nnnn-AOA-multiplexing.md

 ## Potential downsides

 Backward compatibility:
 There is no change in SDL core.
-So that, new App linked SDL proxy which is modified as this proposal, can connect to old HU, too.
+So that, new App with new AOA-mutilplexing-SDL-proxy can connect to old HU, too.
 However there is issue in only the case of 'old app + new app in HS, and HU AOA parameter is set as __"1.0"__'.

 UX will be as follows: